 This workshop is directed to PhD students and young Post-doctoral researchers who are already experienced in Macromolecular Crystallography and who wish to learn about this new paradigm of X-ray protein crystal structure refinement, towards its application in their own projects.
 To that effect, participants will be strongly encouraged to bring their own data to the workshop.
 The number of places is limited, therefore apply early!

-Pedro Matias (ITQB, Universidade Nova de Lisboa, Oeiras, Portugal)
+Pedro Matias (ITQB and CTQB-NPS from Universidade Nova de Lisboa, Oeiras, Portugal)

 Manfred Weiss (Helmholtz-Zentrum Berlin für Materialien und Energie, Berlin, Germany)